kgriffiths10/kgriffiths10/README.md

 Also completing a Bsc. in Neuroscience at Bishop's Unviersity

 ## Let's Connect
-Feel free to reach out to collaborate on projects or just to say hi! 😊
+Feel free to reach out! 😊

 Linkedin: https://www.linkedin.com/in/katya-griffiths-julien-629357257/